 The internationally significant York Gate Library was acquired by the RGSSA in 1905.
 Its catalogues, published in 1882 and 1886, are unusual being arranged by subject rather than by author.

-The bibliography was published as "Catalogue of the York Gate Library formed by Mr S. William Silver : An Index to the Literature of Geography, Maritime and Inland Discovery, Commerce and Colonisation".
+This bibliography was published as "Catalogue of the York Gate Library formed by Mr S. William Silver : An Index to the Literature of Geography, Maritime and Inland Discovery, Commerce and Colonisation".
 It was initially compiled by Edward Augustus Petherick (1847-1917) and published in 1882.
 A second, much larger edition, contained more than 6,000 titles when published in 1886.
 The RGSSA purchased the complete York Gate Library after Mr Silver died in London in 1905 and his collection formed a large part of our valuable Library.
 Silver acquired another 1700 or more titles between 1886 and 1905, but these were not published in a catalogue.
-However, they were added to the RGSSA card catalogue after the collection was acquired and are being gradually incorporated into the online catalogue of the Library.
+However, they were added to the RGSSA card catalogue after the collection was acquired and have been gradually incorporated into the online catalogue of the Library.

 The catalogue of the York Gate Library is unique in that it is far more than just a list of the authors, titles and references.
-As the library is largely based on geography the catalogue is divided into seventy- eight Divisions relating to a wide range of subjects including geography, economics, travel, exploration, botany and many other subjects.
+As the library is largely based on geography the catalogue is divided into seventy-eight Divisions relating to a wide range of subjects including geography, economics, travel, exploration, botany and many other subjects.

 More information about S. W Silver can be found in the 'Treasure' associated with S W Silver's portrait.